dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 ### Results
 The next figure shows the loss and the accuracy during our training (blue) and during our validation (orange) steps.
-After 10 epochs, we obtain a validation loss and accuracy of `0.01981` and `99.54701` respectively, which is pretty good for a first model.
+After 10 epochs, we obtain a validation loss and accuracy of `0.01981` and `99.54701` respectively, satisfying values for a first model.
 Also, since our training accuracy and loss closely match their respective validation values, our model does not appear to be overfitted on the training set.

 ![loss_acc](graph/training_graph.png)